-In all cases, extensions should be requested BEFORE the submission deadline, not after.
-Extensions can ONLY be granted on the grounds of ill health or other extenuating circumstances (www.st-andrews.ac.uk/policy/academic-policies-student- progression/extenuating-circumstances.pdf) and with appropriate supporting evidence.
+Extensions can ONLY be granted on the grounds of ill health or other extenuating circumstances (www.st-andrews.ac.uk/policy/academic-policies-student-progression/extenuating-circumstances.pdf) and with appropriate supporting evidence.
 If granted, there is no grade point penalty as long as you submit the piece of work by the new deadline.
-You must contact the Module Organiser, the Student Welfare Officer or the (Deputy) Director of Teaching, stating the reason for requesting an extension.
-If you are in any doubt, contact the (Deputy) Director of Teaching regarding the delay to your studies as soon as you can.